Vector35/supermonsterball/README.md

 ## Building and running

 The game has been tested on Mac and Linux.
 The included Makefile will build the components of the game.
+You must install the Google [protobuf](https://github.com/google/protobuf) and OpenSSL libraries to build.

 To run the game server, simply start `game_server`.
 The `game_client` executable is the client that is distributed to players during the CTF.